akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

 ### Open issues
 Any known issues that need to be decided

 1. 2 new subtabs need to be named properly - to be consulted with Comms team

 2. In the list of maps - will the Created by refer to the user who created the map or to the user who has done the latest edit + save of the map?

 3. What to do with multi select option questions? - "pie chart style" color coding of data points?

-4. If option question has allow other, do we need to list which 'others' were submitted by the users?
+4. If option question has allow other, do we need to list which 'others' were submitted by the users, or is just giving the other a color enough?

 ### Details
 Details, details, details.